Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/05 Statements/README.md

 ## Best Practices
 Omitting a break at the end of a case happens rarely.<br>
 If you do omit a break, include a comment explaining the logic.

+## Best Practices
+Although it is not necessary to include a break after the last label of a switch, the safest course is to provide one.<br>
+That way, if an additional case is added later, the break is already in place.